hitpythondevelopers/website/README.md

 HIT Py developers website

 after cloning the repo run the following commands to start contributing
-1. source venv/bin/activate --- this activates the virtualenv on windows move into the directory venv/bin/ and run activate in cmd
+1. Create and activate your virtual environment
-2. git pull
+2. Install dependencies by running pip install -r requirements.txt
 3. git checkout branchname -- where branch name is the name of the branch your team is working on